rohitthapliyal180/GitAPIs/README.md

 We are going to write a small code to demonstrate how you can get such details from github using APIs.

-In this example we try to fetch the stargazers who starred the repo and when it was starred.This will help us to understand the per time interval when the given repo was starred.
+In this example we try to fetch the stargazers and time of the most starred repositories.This will help us to understand the per time interval when the given repo was starred.